top of page

 Europa Clipper

 Europa Clipper is NASA's next Flagship mission to the outer Solar System.
 Featuring a suite of remote-sensing and in-situ instruments, Clipper will complete ~50 flybys of Europa to reveal this ocean world like never before, combining unprecedented detail on Europa's geology, interior structure, and composition in order to ultimately constrain its potential to support life.
-As a member of the Europa Clipper science team, I am involved with the Mapping Imaging Spectrometer for Europa (MISE), which will be able to reveal Europa's surface chemistry down to < 25 m/pixel scales, helping us to connect any salts, organics, or other species observed on the surface to the subsurface chemistry of the ice shell and ocean.
+As a member of the Europa Clipper science team, I am involved with the Mapping Imaging Spectrometer for Europa (MISE), which will reveal Europa's surface chemistry in new detail at high spatial resolution, helping us to connect any salts, organics, or other species observed on the surface to the subsurface chemistry of the ice shell and ocean.
 Europa Clipper is set to launch in October 2024 and arrive to the Jupiter system in 2030.

 Europa_Clipper_Journey_to_an_Ocean_World_Poster.jpg